kbaggen/Cheapfathers-Bubble-Logger/README.md

 ### Using Ubidot
-The Bubble-Logger script make a device at Ubidots of "YOUR name" and push the following till Ubidots "temp", "settemp", "SBM", and the current "SBM_sum_pt_L" of SBM.
+The Bubble-Logger script make a device at Ubidots of "YOUR name" and push the following till Ubidots "SG", "temp", "settemp", "SBM", and the current "SBM_sum_pt_L" of SBM.
 The script push data every second minute.

  <p align="center">
   <img width="655" height="445" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/you%20brew.png">